RhodoResearchNetwork/RRN-Classification/docs/Contributing.md

-All taxonomic decisions are made by the RRN community.
+All taxonomic decisions are made by the R-RN community.

 Taxonomic proposals should be submitted as issues, which will be voted on monthly.
 Proposals may be commented upon in the issue tracker.
 Voting is carried out separately via a Google Form survey circulated on the PPG mailing list.
 Any proposal receiving >2/3 support will be approved and implemented in the data.